Masco Co. (NYSE:MAS) Shares Sold by Sumitomo Mitsui DS Asset Management Company Ltd

-Sumitomo Mitsui DS Asset Management Company Ltd decreased its holdings in Masco Co.
-(NYSE:MAS – Get Rating) by 7.0% in the 4th quarter, Holdings Channel reports.
-The institutional investor owned 17,412 shares of the construction company’s stock after selling 1,318 shares during the period.
+Sumitomo Mitsui DS Asset Management Company Ltd decreased its position in Masco Co.
+(NYSE:MAS – Get Rating) by 7.0% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 17,412 shares of the construction company’s stock after selling 1,318 shares during the quarter.
 Sumitomo Mitsui DS Asset Management Company Ltd’s holdings in Masco were worth $1,222,000 at the end of the most recent quarter.

+Masco (NYSE:MAS – Get Rating) last released its earnings results on Tuesday, February 8th.
+The construction company reported $0.67 EPS for the quarter, missing analysts’ consensus estimates of $0.71 by ($0.04).
+Masco had a net margin of 4.90% and a return on equity of 856.22%.
+The business had revenue of $2.02 billion during the quarter, compared to analyst estimates of $1.95 billion.
+During the same period last year, the business posted $0.75 EPS.
+Masco’s revenue was up 8.7% compared to the same quarter last year.
+Sell-side analysts predict that Masco Co. will post 4.2 EPS for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Monday, March 14th.
-Shareholders of record on Friday, February 25th were given a $0.28 dividend.
-This represents a $1.12 dividend on an annualized basis and a dividend yield of 1.95%.
-This is a positive change from Masco’s previous quarterly dividend of $0.24.
-The ex-dividend date was Thursday, February 24th.
-Masco’s dividend payout ratio is presently 68.29%.
+The company also recently declared a quarterly dividend, which was paid on Monday, March 14th.
+Stockholders of record on Friday, February 25th were paid a dividend of $0.28 per share.
+This represents a $1.12 annualized dividend and a dividend yield of 1.95%.
+The ex-dividend date of this dividend was Thursday, February 24th.
+This is an increase from Masco’s previous quarterly dividend of $0.24.
+Masco’s payout ratio is 68.29%.

-A number of analysts have recently issued reports on the company.
-Truist Financial boosted their target price on Masco from $75.00 to $80.00 and gave the stock a “buy” rating in a report on Wednesday, January 5th.
-UBS Group assumed coverage on Masco in a report on Wednesday, January 19th.
-They set a “buy” rating and a $86.00 target price for the company.
-StockNews.com cut Masco from a “buy” rating to a “hold” rating in a report on Thursday.
-KeyCorp decreased their target price on Masco from $79.00 to $72.00 and set an “overweight” rating for the company in a report on Wednesday, February 9th.
-Finally, TheStreet cut Masco from a “b-” rating to a “c” rating in a report on Friday, February 11th.
-One analyst has rated the stock with a sell rating, two have issued a hold rating and ten have given a buy rating to the company’s stock.
-According to MarketBeat, Masco currently has an average rating of “Buy” and a consensus price target of $73.27.

-In related news, CEO Keith J. Allman sold 10,000 shares of the company’s stock in a transaction that occurred on Friday, January 14th.
-The stock was sold at an average price of $67.14, for a total transaction of $671,400.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, CFO John G. Sznewajs sold 12,447 shares of the company’s stock in a transaction that occurred on Wednesday, February 9th.
-The shares were sold at an average price of $60.25, for a total value of $749,931.75.
-The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 104,272 shares of company stock worth $6,650,273.
-1.20% of the stock is currently owned by corporate insiders.

 Masco Profile (Get Rating)